 Climate change can increase the impacts felt from water erosion from more frequent and intense rainfall, longer periods of extreme heat and drought can lead to an increase in wind erosion, and as wildfires destroy areas- the loss of vegetation and groundcover are more prone to erosion by both wind and water.
-In City of Angleton Hazard Mitigation Plan Update addition, soil erosion can drive climate change.
+In addition, soil erosion can drive climate change.
 Soil is a vast storage center for carbon dioxide, organic matter, and microbes.
-When soil becomes degraded it can release carbon back into the atmosphere.
+When soil becomes degraded it can release carbon back into the atmosphere.58